For all tid: Critical reception

 In their favourable review of the album, AllMusic wrote, "The production is awful, boasting thin and sharp guitars, muted drumming and echoing vocals that sound like what it might have been like to stand outside of their rehearsal hall.
 But somehow the songs manage to overcome the production, offering a somewhat beautiful (albeit warped) view of heavy metal that comes off far more ambitious than a band in their position usually does."
+Canadian jouralist Martin Popoff remarked how in the album "the basics for symphonic, varied, dynamics-charged sound was in evidence, despite a woefully thin production job."